A contratableau model for K-theoretic Littlewood--Richardson rule: Introduction

 \section{Introduction}

-Grothedieck polynomials were defined by Lascoux and Sch{\"u}tzenberger, and they provide formulas for the structural sheaves of the Schubert varieties in a flag variety \cite{Lascoux:G1}.These polynomials were further understood combinatorially by Fomin and Kirillov \cite{Fomin:Yang-Baxter}.
-They are indexed by permutations in the symmetric group $S_n$, as in the case of Schubert polynomials and when the stable limit of $n \rightarrow \infty$ is taken into account, Grothendieck polynomials are symmetric functions.
-This paper explores stable Grothendieck polynomials for Grassmannian permutations.
-The stable Grothendieck polynomial associated with the Grassmannian permutation $w_{\lambda}$ for the partition $\lambda$, is represented as $G_{\lambda}$ (see \cite[\S2]{Buch:K-LR} for more details about $w_{\lambda}$).
+Grothedieck polynomials were defined by Lascoux and Schützenberger, and they provide formulas for the structural sheaves of the Schubert varieties in a flag variety \cite{Lascoux:G1}.
+These polynomials were further understood combinatorially by Fomin and Kirillov \cite{Fomin:Yang-Baxter}.
+They are indexed by permutations in the symmetric group $S_n$, as in the case of Schubert polynomials and when the stable limit of $n \rightarrow \infty$ is taken into account, Grothendieck polynomials become symmetric functions.
+This paper explores symmetric Grothendieck polynomials $G_{\lambda}$ for a partition $\lambda,$ which are stable Grothendieck polynomials associated to Grassmannian permutation $w_{\lambda},$ (see e.g., \cite[\S2]{Buch:K-LR} for more details about $w_{\lambda}$).
 Buch \cite{Buch:K-LR} proved the following (see \S\ref{Section 2} for the notations)